tenox7/autosnap/README.md

 ## Usage
 * Place `zrs.sh` in a directory accessible via PATH for cron.
+ZRS is recursive so it will need to call itself by $0.
 * Add crontab(5) entries for root.
 You can come up with any schedule you like.
 * The syntax is: `zrs.sh <volume> <type> 0 <#max>`
 * Volume is name of ZFS volume.